- We advise you to exercise a high degree of caution in Sri Lanka at this time because of the unpredictable security environment.

 - Pay careful attention to the type of visa you apply for.
 Travellers risk deportation if they engage in activities outside their visa conditions.

 - All regions of Sri Lanka experience outbreaks of the mosquito-borne dengue fever.
-Almost half of the cases in 2013 were reported in Western Province, where Colombo is located.
+Almost 60 per cent of the 18,000 dengue cases reported nationwide in the six months to July 2014 occurred in Western Province, where Colombo is located.
 See Health Issues below for more information.

 - Because of the prevailing security situation, we strongly recommend that you register your travel and contact details with us so we can contact you in an emergency.